Operative Framework

 iii.
 Project Document

 UNDP operates Global Fund-financed programmes under the framework set forth in the Country Office’s Standard Basic Assistance Agreement (SBAA) with the host country.
 A Project Document must be formulated and approved by all parties involved.
 This Project Document constitutes the legal framework for the project.
-Please refer to UNDP POPP on defining a project and initiating a project.
+Please refer to the Programme and Project Management area of UNDP POPP.

 iv.
 Audit